Modulation, Exposure and Pulse Gating Shutter Tutorials

 The majority of packages are designed for common applications with commercially available lasers and high irradiance lamp sources.

-In general, the LS models move less mass, providing faster switching speeds.
+In general, the LS laser shutter models move less mass, providing faster switching speeds.
 They also provide higher damage threshold since the beam is spread over a large elliptical area of the flexure optic.

 Angles of incidence range from about 82 to 75 degrees on LS Models, increasing the area of incidence and reducing the fluence by factors of 4-6.
 If the laser source is polarized, the damage threshold and optical power handling is further increased by aligned the polarization vector to the label on the product input aperture.
 This takes advantage of higher reflectivity of S polarization for near grazing incidence.

-The absorber can handle a great deal of power, and usually the optical power rating is limited by the flexure optic.
+The absorber can handle a great deal of power, and usually the optical power rating and LIDT is limited by the flexure optic.

 The standard coating is a broadband aluminum coating.
 Gold is available for exclusive use in the IR by adding suffix –IR to the model number.
 At CO2 wavelengths, absorbers change as well, and the –C2 suffix is attached to the model number.

 Models in this high speed family do not have position sensor options.
-Cable lengths on the shutters are nominally 6 feet.
 Extended cables can be ordered, with some limits due to voltage drop with distance.

-These models require the CX3000 model controller.
-Larger aperture models can benefit from the dampened movement control provided by the controller.
-For some smaller aperture models, our CX2450B controller can provide lower speed operation, but check with factory sales engineers for a compatibility check.
+These models require the CX4000B model laser shutter controller.
+Larger aperture models can benefit greatly from the dampened movement control provided by the controller.